chinwh2019/babyjarvis/app/descriptions/langchain_quicknote.md

-# Blog Post: Understanding LangChain, LangChain Agent, and LangChain Memory
+# Understanding LangChain, LangChain Agent, and LangChain Memory

 ## Introduction to LangChain